rdeacon9/IPL2013-2022/README.md

 The tables would show the team id, their position, how many games they won, lost, tied and the no results (rained out).
 I unfortunately couldn't include the SQL version as my trial expired and as a result I had to change my code to include a second Excel file.

 The Excel file has 11 sheets, the same as the SQL server.
-10 standings tables and one identifier sheet.
+10 standing sheets and one identifier sheet.

 I really enjoyed applying everything I learned.
 The best learning was running into a problem or piece of code that didn't do what I had expected and Googling to find a solution.